asgdevops/virtualbox/vm/centos7/README.md

-# Create a new CentOS 7 Virtual Machine
+# :notes: Create a new CentOS 7 Virtual Machine

+By Antonio Salazar - September 2022

-# Steps
+# :paw_prints: Steps

 1. Download the `CentOS-7-x86_64-Minimal-2009.iso` from the [**CentOS downloads**](https://www.centos.org/download/) page.
 2. On **VirtualBox** open the main menu and select the **Machine -> New...** option.